jump-dev/JuMP.jl/docs/src/quickstart.md

 FeasiblePoint::ResultStatusCode = 1
 ```
 This indicates that GLPK has found a `FeasiblePoint` to the primal problem.
-Coupled with the `Optimal` from `JuMP.termination_status`, we can infer that GLPK
+Coupled with the `Optimal` from `JuMP.termination_status`, we can infer that
-has indeed found the optimal solution.
-We can also query `JuMP.dual_status`:
+this feasible solution is actually optimal.
+We can also query
+`JuMP.dual_status`:
 ```jldoctest quickstart_example
 julia> JuMP.dual_status(model)
 FeasiblePoint::ResultStatusCode = 1